endurantgames/cosmiclegends/src/classes/mage.md

 At the start of Volume 5, choose an ability from this list or any previous list.

 :::::: {.ability-list .v5 }::::::::::
+Bardic Inspiration
+:   *Prerequisite: You must have the __Spellsinger__ Class Ability.*

+    To be determined

 Mass Invisibility

 :   *Prerequisite: You must have "Invisibility" as a Power Word.*